aiven/devportal/docs/products/mysql/howto/create-missing-primary-keys.rst

 Create missing primary keys
 ===========================

 Primary keys are important for MySQL replication process, you can find more information :ref:`Replication Overview <myslq-replication-overview>`.
 In this article, you can find strategies to create missing primary keys in your Aiven for MySQL service.

+List tables without primary key
+'''''''''''''''''''''''''''''''

-First, you can determine which tables are missing primary keys by running:
+Once you are connected to the MySQL database, you can determine which tables are missing primary keys by running the following commands:

 .. code::